sekocha/pypolymlp/README.md

 ```

-## Development of polynomial MLP using a memory-efficient sequential implementation
+## MLP development using a memory-efficient sequential implementation

 ```
 > $(polymlp_generator)/mlpgen/multi_datasets/generator_sequential.py --in polymlp.in